 LDP Policy Policy Summary Comment re NPF4 Policy 1 Place Making The policy is split into various parts and part 1A is of some relevance.
 It states that development must contribute positively to the quality of the surrounding built and natural environment and that all development should be planned and designed with reference to climate change, mitigation and adaptation.
 The policy requires design and siting of development to respect character and amenity of place.
 Other aspects of the policy relate to more conventional built development and would not be relevant.
 The provisions of this general policy insofar as relevant are contained within the scope of NPF4 Policy 11 (Energy).
 No conflicts or contradictions with NPF4.
 Policy 15 Public Access The policy states that proposals that would have an adverse impact upon the integrity of any core path or right of way will not be permitted.
 The policy also requires proposals that would affect public access rights, to ensure that such effects are adequately addressed and where necessary, suitable alternative provisions should be made.
 NPF4 Policy 11 deals with impacts in relation to public access.
 No conflicts or contradictions with NPF4.
 Policy 26 Scheduled Monuments & Archaeology Policy 26A deals with Scheduled Monuments and states that there is a presumption against development which would have an adverse effect on the integrity of a Scheduled Monument and its setting, unless there are exceptional circumstances.
-Policy 26B deals with Archaeology and states that the Council will seek to protect areas or sites of known archaeological interest and their settings.
-Where development is proposed in such areas, NPF4 Policy 7 (Historic assets and places) deals with impacts in relation to cultural heritage.
-No conflicts or contradictions with NPF4.
+NPF4 Policy 7 (Historic assets and places) deals with impacts in relation to cultural heritage.